ElektraInitiative/libelektra/src/plugins/toml/README.md

 - infos/placements = getstorage setstorage
 - infos/status = experimental unfinished nodoc
 - infos/metadata =
-- infos/description = This storage plugin reads and writes TOML files, using Flex and Bison
+- infos/description = This storage plugin reads and writes TOML files, using Flex and Bison.

 # TODO: Documentation

+## Limitations:
+    - (TODO: fix) For now, Hours/Minutes/Seconds in date times can have arbitrary values consisting of 2 digits (eg. 99:99:99 is a perfectly fine time)
+    - Leap seconds for RFC3339 date times are not checked.
+As a result a value for second of 60 is always valid.